by Trey Yeatts

 [Imitating Robin Leach.]
 But forget that now.
 Let’s run to Rio with Lainie Kazan.

-Robin Leach is an English entertainment reporter best known for hosting the syndicated show Lifestyles of the Rich and Famous (1984-1995), detailing the homes and high-flying lifestyles of your betters.
+Robin Leach (1941-2018) was an English entertainment reporter best known for hosting the syndicated show Lifestyles of the Rich and Famous (1984-1995), detailing the homes and high-flying lifestyles of your betters.
 His plummy British voice, intoning the details of lush estates and vacation spots in voiceover, was widely parodied in the 1980s.
 Lainie Kazan is an actress and singer who got her start after serving as Barbra Streisand’s understudy on a Broadway run of Funny Girl in the early 1960s.
 She made many guest appearances on TV dramas and variety shows throughout the ‘60s, ‘70s, and ‘80s.
 You may remember her best as the mother in the 2002 film My Big Fat Greek Wedding.

 Professor rhubarb.
 [Mumble, mumble.]